 “Using forum theatre to explore ethical boundaries and multiple relationships in the university setting.”

-Research framework: Two streams of my practice as an educator and theatre worker principally inform this workshop.
+Two streams of our practice as educators and theatre workers inform this workshop.
 First, active analysis and improvisation are tools for the performer to investigate and discover the world, core ideas, and relationships before selecting the score for performance.
 Second, educators lack resources to navigate the conflicts and multiple roles that arise from work in the university context.
 Professional conduct is typically dealt with in policy, but this is imposed hierarchically; and official policy is often disconnected with cultural practices.
-By using a version of forum theatre, originally developed by Augusto Boal, and collaborating with Catherine Tracy (Classics) and Eliza McKnight (Library), we developed a workshop to engage members of the university in active analysis of the types of problems and situations that may be intractable to policy: hiring a student as babysitter; being Facebook friends with students; student faculty friendships.
+By using a version of forum theatre, originally developed by Augusto Boal, we seek to engage members of the university in active analysis of the types of problems and situations that may be intractable to policy: hiring a student as babysitter; being Facebook friends with students; student-faculty friendships.

 Structure of the ninety-minute workshop:

 - Debriefing and Questions 15 minutes